Matthieu98/D_I_Project/index.md

-## Welcome to Outside Dell!

-KEEP THIS OR GET RID OF IT??
-Looking for a job?
-Do you enjoy serving your community?
-Do you enjoy a great work environment where everyone wants you to succeed?
-Dell's your place, don't believe us?
-Take a look around and see for yourself, or listen to our testimonials to get some first hand experiences.
-We'll see your application whenever you're ready!

 ### Welcome to Outside Dell!
 *Quote from Michael about being at the center of human innovation* <br />
 ![Image](/photos/matthieu_tapolsky.jpg) <br/>